joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 And hereby ends the illustration of the main building blocks to make up an event driven Spring Boot service.

-That's all folks.
 In the next post I'll tidy up the code, organizing it into more organized packages and aim at introducing some built-in observability, as otherwise it is hard to understand what is going on, as pretty much everything is asynchronous.

 You can find this code in <https://github.com/joaovicente/stories-part-1>